yuemori/activerecord-shard_for/README.md

 ## Concept

+`activerecord-shard_for` have 3 concepts.

+- simple
+- small
+- pluggable

 ### Simple

-This idea principal take over from mixed_gauge, and activerecord-sharding.

-activerecord-shard_for needs minimum and simply of settings.
+This idea principal take over from `mixed_gauge`, and `activerecord-sharding`. `activerecord-shard_for` needs minimum and simply of settings.

 ### Small